 Mike Stern – Guitars

 Yamaha Pacifica 1511MS Signature Model

-Mike Stern’s signature guitar is made by Yamaha and is a copy of a Tele-style guitar that was custom made by a friend of him from Boston, Michael Aronson.
+Mike Stern’s signature guitar is made by Yamaha and is a copy of a Tele-style guitar that was custom-made by a friend of his from Boston, Michael Aronson.
 This Aronson-built guitar was, in turn, a copy of Mike’s original ’50s Telecaster which he got from Danny Gatton, who got it from Roy Buchanan.
 The ’50s Telecaster was stolen from him at gunpoint.

 The Yamaha Pacifica is Mike Stern’s main guitar.
 It is slightly different from the production models though, it’s made of heavy ash and has a darker sound.